antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    copy them when the Designer support is available.
 This way you can modify the files in your old .NET Framework WinForms project using WinForms Designer.
-   And the changes will be automatically transferred to the new .NET Core WinForms project since they are linked.
+   And the changes will be automatically transferred to the new .NET Core WinForms project since they're linked.

 1. You can have two project files in your WinForms project: the old `.csproj` file from the old .NET Framework WinForms project and the new `.csproj` file